Xarib/OsuMapMatcher/README.md

 - When searching, you cany only select maps that are also on the server.
 There is no local calculation.
 - It currently struggles with techmaps or any other slider heavy maps.
 - Some maps are just to exotic for the API.
-- Old maps don't have a preview because the underling .osu file is missing necessary data.
+- Old maps don't have a preview because the underlying .osu file is missing necessary data.
 - osu!lazer is not supported

 ## Roadmap / Planned features